NeonParticlee/Voice-and-Facial-recognition-for-security-systems/README.md

 **Welcome to the future of security!** This project combines **state-of-the-art voice recognition** 🎤 and **facial recognition** 🖼️ technologies to create a **fast, reliable, and secure** identity verification system.
-**-------------------------------Special Thanks To STB-------------------------------**
+**-------------------------------Special Thanks To STB-------------------------------** **check out their work - it is a free open source project that provides a suite containing tonnes of funcitonality for programming in C**
 ### ✨ **Key Features:**
 - **🎯 Unmatched Accuracy:** Precisely identifies individuals, ensuring **high security** across all use cases.
 - **🗣️ Speech-to-Text Authentication:** Transcribes spoken passwords to text effortlessly ➡️📝, adding an extra layer of protection.